Mr. Krueger’s Contact Information

 7th Grade: Black Socks, Black Dress Shoes, Black Dress Pants, Black Long Sleeve Button Up Shirt.

 Most of the time, the band room is a "red zone" - no electronic devices are permitted.
-However, very often we use technology to access programs, apps, and information.
-Phones and technology are also strongly encouraged during trips, in order to maintain constant contact with family and loved ones in case the band's performance is delayed or something changes.
+Occasionally, students may need to use their Chromebook.
+In alignment with the School District’s policy, there is absolutely NO CELL PHONE USE IN CLASS.
+Students will either keep them in their locker, or store them in the band room phone storage pouch.
+However, phones and technology are also strongly encouraged during trips, in order to maintain constant contact with family and loved ones in case the band's performance is delayed or something changes.

 The band room should be an environment of positive energy and a place for collective gathering.
 Abuse of this policy will result in the student being asked to eat lunch elsewhere.

 1. Good Participation